hudgins/resume/RESUME.md

  - 2022 - my team created a new fiat offramp for Bitcoin Depot which allows customers to purchase crypto at retail outlets in the USA through a partnership with a major gift card service provider.
+ - 2023 - currently migrating services from Heroku to AWS

 #### Technologies:
  - Node.js, JS/TS, Express, NestJS, MongoDB, Datastore, Redis, Websockets, Blood, Sweat, Tears, Love